 What Is Repatha?

-Statin drugs work by targeting an enzyme (called HMG-CoA reductase) which helps make cholesterol.
+Statin drugs work by targeting an enzyme (called HMG-CoA reductase) that helps make cholesterol.
 By blocking that enzyme, cholesterol levels decrease.

 Trivia: PCSK9 stands for proprotein convertase subtilisin kexin 9.
 Don't even try to pronounce it.
 Now you know why they call it PCSK9 🙂

 What Causes The Muscle Pain?

 Because PCSK9 inhibitors work differently, they are not supposed to cause muscle pain.

 But do they?

 Repatha And Muscle Pain

 This medication is sometimes given to people who cannot tolerate statin drugs due to muscle pain.
-Recently, someone I know who takes Rapatha every two weeks and complains of leg pain – and quite severe pain too.
+Recently, someone I know who takes Rapatha every two weeks and complained of leg pain – and quite severe pain too.
 When asked to rate that pain on a scale from 1-10, he rated the pain as an “8.”
 Pretty intense.
 He said the pain goes away when he skips the drug for a week or so.

 That made me wonder if muscle pain might also be a side effect of Repatha too.

 Another study noted a 5.4% chance of myalgia in people taking Praluent (alirocumab).
-In a news release posted by Amgen, the maker of Repatha, noted muscle pain in 13.8% of people (it was lower than statin takers).
+A news release posted by Amgen, the maker of Repatha, noted muscle pain in 13.8% of people (it was lower than statin takers).